-The Cost Analysis MCP Server provides estimated AWS service costs before deployment, offering detailed cost breakdowns, natural language cost queries, and comprehensive cost reports to support informed infrastructure planning decisions.
+The Cost Analysis MCP Server provides estimated AWS service pricing for pre-deployment planning.
+It offers detailed cost breakdowns by service, region, and tier, natural language cost querying, and comprehensive cost reports to support informed decision-making before deploying cloud infrastructure.

-Before installing the MCP server, you need to complete these prerequisites:
+Before installing the MCP server, you need to:

 uv